Want to join the Genre Walking 2012 Project? Find out all about it here!

 Want to send me something?

 Great!
-Please send an email to this email address and tell me what you'd like to send to me.
+Please send an email to arconna[at]yahoo[dot]com and tell me what you'd like to send to me.
 If I am interested, I will give you my address.
-I don't want my address on here for obvious reasons (I get enough junk mail), but I would be happy to read your work.
+I don't want my address on here for obvious reasons (I get enough junk mail and have received one death threat already), but I would be happy to read your work.

 Publishers, authors, editors, etc. may send me books.
 Just email me and I'd be happy to work with you.